ShizukaDonaghue/atomic-quiz/README.md

 * I would like to understand how to play the game
 * I would like clear visual feedback when I submit my answer so that I know whether my answer is correct
 * I would like to know how well I did in the game when finished
+* I would like to be able to reset or restart the game at any point

 ### Website Structure
 The website consists of two HTML pages.
 The main page contains all the contents related to the game and the second page is only used in case of 404 error.